The "Big Little Lies" Red Carpet Is Basically My Dream Summer Wedding Wardrobe

 The women stuck to a mostly dark palette with playful embellishments, like Zoe’s Saint Laurent mini, Nicole’s feathered Michael Kors look, and Shailene’s sheer Dior Haute Couture number.
 Reese and Meryl, however, stepped out in bold prints for the big event — Reese opted for a black and blush look by Elie Saab while Meryl wore a floral dress by Oscar de la Renta.

-In case you don’t have an official Big Little Lies countdown clock currently running, don’t forget to mark you calendars for June 10, when season 2 is set to premiere on Sky Atlantic.
+In case you don’t have an official Big Little Lies countdown clock currently running, don’t forget to mark you calendars for June 9, when season 2 is set to premiere on HBO.